Public and Bank Holidays in Romania

 A very common and important question!
 Romania has 15 official public holidays each year, as established by the Romanian labor code.
 This is significantly more than the 8 standard UK bank holidays, meaning more opportunities for long weekends and cultural experiences.
 On these non-working days in Romania, banks, public offices, and most shops are closed.

 Here is the full calendar for your planning.
-Mark these upcoming Romanian public holidays in your diary!
+Mark these upcoming Romania bank holidays in your diary!

 Looking further ahead?
 Here are the Romanian bank holidays for 2026.